2014 Chicago Bears season: Week 1: vs. Buffalo Bills

 The Bears opened the season at home against the Buffalo Bills, who had a record of 6–10 in 2013.
 Entering the game, the Bears were 54–35–5 in season openers, the most wins of any team, and they had not lost an opening game since 2009, the most in the NFC and second-most in the NFL behind the New England Patriots.
 The Bears were 7–4 against the Bills, with their last meeting being a 22–19 victory in Toronto in 2010, while winning 40–7 in the last game between the two at Soldier Field; the Bears had won all five meetings between the two in Chicago.
 When comparing the two teams in 2013 statistically, the Bears had the advantage in three offensive categories (points scored, total offense, and passing offense), while the Bills had the second-best rushing offense, compared to the Bears' 16th-ranked rushing game.
 On defense, the Bears were outmatched in all three categories (total defense, rushing defense, and passing defense), but are one spot higher than Buffalo in turnover ratio (+5 to +3).
 Scout.com's Jeremy Stoltz writes that one of the players the Bears must contain is the defensive tackle duo of Mario Williams and Marcell Dareus, who had a combined 139 total tackles, 18.0 sacks and two forced fumbles during 2013.
 While the Bears' offensive line boasted the fourth-least sacks, none of the five starters played in the preseason.
 As a result, to combat the rush, the Bears need Jay Cutler to release the ball quickly.
 For the Bears' defense, Stoltz stated all the Bears needed to do was stop Buffalo's running backs Fred Jackson and C. J. Spiller, as the Bills had the second-best rushing attack in the league.
 The Bears were favored to win by seven points, the third-largest spread of the week.
 Matt Forté, Charles Tillman, and Robbie Gould were the captains for the game.
-David Fales, Kelvin Hayden, Tony Fiammetta, Khaseem Greene, Charles Leno Jr., David Bass and Cornelius Washington were inactive for the game.
+David Fales, Kelvin Hayden, Tony Fiammetta, Khaseem Greene, Charles Leno, David Bass and Cornelius Washington were inactive for the game.